vermaakarsh/git_training/Git_Training.md

         new file:   hello.txt
 </code></pre>
 <p>The status has not changed to <strong>No Commits</strong> which specifies that changes are yet to be committed to the branch master.</p>
 <p>Before we start committing Git needs to know who we are in order to maintain a name and email ID along with the commits.
-Execute the following before making a commit.</p>
+Execute the following before making a commit.  <strong>This is a One Time Activity.</strong></p>
 <pre><code>&gt; git config --global user.email "you@example.com"
 &gt; git config --global user.name "Your Name"
 </code></pre>